 Most mass-produced playthings are already made of plastic so there are massive opportunities here.

-Wall decoration, vases, planters… It’s not cool to have the same house decoration as your neighbour.
+Wall decoration, vases, planters… It’s not cool to have the same house decoration as your neighbor.
 People like unique items for their houses and 3D printing allows you to sell them just that.

 Today there are many types of materials available to achieve different finishes and textures for decorative objects.
 Some small businesses don’t use 3D printers to make the final product but to make the molds that will shape their geometry, like our friends at Cadasoapery, who 3D print their soap molds.
 Other startups combine 3D printing with electronics to sell functional objects like the cool lamps from this 3D printing start-up.